Erigone atra: Prey selection

 E. atra eat aphids, springtails, gnats and other crop pests.
 Their diet consists primarily of species of aphids and isotomidae springtails, as both families of pest are selected for by E. atra.
 Both insects are found in high density in crop fields, one of the primary habitats of E. atra.
 Aphids are caught more frequently by the spiders, however, springtails are typically consumed more because they are more easily identifiable by the spiders.
-E. atra select prey based on size.
-Minor preferences for larger springtails where observed in E. atra females, and females ate a greater percentage of larger prey compared to smaller prey.
-Female E. atra have higher predation rates then males.
+E. atra selects prey based on size.
+Minor preferences for larger springtails were observed in E. atra females, and females ate a greater percentage of larger prey compared to smaller prey.
+Female E. atra have higher predation rates than males.
 Prey selection is dependent on the habitat the spiders are in.
 The variability in habitat due to the spider's large range from aeronautical travel leads to variability in prey selection.

 Prey capture

 E. atra capture prey both by web capture and by hunting.
-Small webs are sometimes built a few millimeters off of the ground around crops or other feeding places for aphids, springtails, and other pests.
+Small webs are sometimes built a few millimeters off the ground around crops or other feeding places for aphids, springtails, and other pests.
 These webs are used for prey capture by killing prey entangled in web threads.
 Webs are also built above bare soil and can be used as a base for actively attacking and killing prey rather than entangling prey.
 E. atra have also been observed searching for prey on plants and holding prey within their chelicerae without webs nearby.
 Adult males almost exclusively hunt without a web.